Coupling morphogen dynamics with mechanics in the control of form and pattern

 Implications

-This will generate novel insights relevant beyond developmental biology, with direct implications for engineering of organoid technologies, regenerative medicine, and our understanding of the evolution of form and pattern.
+This will generate novel insights relevant beyond developmental biology, with direct implications for the engineering of organoid technologies, regenerative medicine, and our understanding of the evolution of form and pattern.

 Financiële details & Tijdlijn